AlwinTitus/breast-cancer-risk-prediction-dl/readme.md

 The project uses a breast cancer histopathology image dataset with the following structure:
 ![dataset-structure](dataset_structure.png)

 **Note:** The dataset is not included in this repository due to size constraints.
-Please visit the given link to download and initialize the dataset - https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images
+Please visit the given link to download the dataset - https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images

 Extract it to the `breastcancerdataset/` folder in the project root

 ## Project Workflow